rcarver/config/README.md

    that all Attributes have been set.
 1. **Resolve** Detect conflicting Patterns.
 Mark duplicate Patterns to execute in *skip* mode.
-1. **Cleanup** If a previous execution exists, find any Patterns that executed previously but would not execute now.
+1. **Destroy** If a previous execution exists, find any Patterns that executed previously but would not execute now.
 Mark those Patterns to execute in *destroy* mode.
 1. **Execute** Execute all Patterns.